Woman lying in bed covering her face in distress from not being able to fall asleep because of her restless leg syndrome.

 Do you have restless legs syndrome?

 Your busy lifestyle requires enough rest to keep up with all the to-dos.
 But when restless legs syndrome kicks in at night, getting enough sleep might seem impossible.
-Keep reading to explore common symptoms and get the right care for you.
+Keep reading to explore common symptoms and access the right care for you.

 What is restless legs syndrome?